Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Thermodynamic distinction between confined and deconfined phases

 This estimate comes from the $\mathcal{N}=1$ solution of (\ref{InstantonCharge}), $\mathcal{J}_\mu(r) \propto \hat{r}_\mu / r^d$, and the ensuing action cost $\int d^{d+1}x\, (\mathcal{J}_\mu)^2 \propto 1/r^{d-1}$ cut-off by the distance between the two instantons.
 It is known that the Coulomb interaction in $D>2$ is not able to confine its charged particle sources into neutral dipoles \cite{Kosterlitz1977}.
 Consequently, instantons with this interaction would be free to roam and destroy the conservation of topological charge at macroscopic length and time scales.

-However, the above picture is inconsistent with the smooth low-energy configurations of the matter field $\psi$; it requires a continuous distribution of singularities, which physically corresponds to a Mott insulator.
+However, the above picture is inconsistent with the smooth low-energy configurations of the matter field $\psi$; it requires a continuous distribution of singularities.
 Instead, a coherent $\psi$ field, governed by a $(\partial_\mu \psi)^2$ Lagrangian density, focuses its non-zero topological currents into lower-dimensional singular domains.
 The flux of $\mathcal{J}_\mu$ satisfying (\ref{InstantonCharge}) then stretches through a microscopically narrow tube, as a string connecting the two opposite-charge instantons.
 The string acquires tension from the depletion of the coherent $\psi$ background inside the tube, leading to a linear interaction between instantons:

 An example with vortices is shown in Fig.\ref{FigInst}.
 This kind of interaction is confining.
 Instantons of opposite charge are asymptotically free at short distances but cannot drift away from each other.
 Their dynamics is, however, complicated by the instanton dipole fluctuations.
 If one tries to separate a pair of opposite-charge test instantons to an arbitrarily large distance, one eventually supplies enough action to generate another dipole of instantons.
 The generated instantons can move to completely neutralize the original instantons, and allow one to continue pulling them apart without further resistance.
 Therefore, screening is inevitable despite a finite action cost or ``mass'' of an instanton.
 The resulting finite screening length $\lambda$ may be further reduced by virtual instanton fluctuations.